-- a) A capital market institution must calculate exposure values of the derivatives transactions using the approach set out in Section 5 of this Chapter. - b) The exposure values of the collaterals posted to the CCP in relation to the derivatives transactions are determined based on the market value of the collaterals. - c) The exposure values of the contribution to the default fund are the pre-funded amount (for the exposure to a QCCP) and both the pre-funded and unfunded amounts (for exposures to a non-QCCP).
+- a) A capital market institution must calculate exposure values of the derivatives transactions using the approach set out in Section (5) of this Chapter. - b) The exposure values of the collaterals posted to the CCP in relation to the derivatives transactions are determined based on the market value of the collaterals. - c) The exposure values of the contribution to the default fund are the pre-funded amount (for the exposures to a QCCP) and both the pre-funded and unfunded amounts (for exposures to a non-QCCP).

-Article 42: Derivatives Transactions Cleared Through A QCCP
+Article 42: Exposures to Derivatives Transactions Cleared Through A QCCP

-- a) A Clearing Member Capital Market Institution must apply the following risk weights to the derivatives transactions cleared through a QCCP to calculate the risk weighted exposure values: - 1) A risk weight of (2%) to its own trades exposures as principal, and clients' trade exposures where the Clearing Member Capital Market Institution is required to reimburse the client for any losses suffered due to changes in the value of that transaction in the event that the QCCP defaults. - 2) A risk weight of (0%) to the clients' trade exposure where the Clearing Member Capital Market Institution is not required to reimburse the client for any losses suffered due to changes in the value of that transaction in the event that the QCCP defaults. - b) A Client Capital Market Institution must apply a risk weight of (2%) to its derivatives transactions cleared through a QCCP to calculate the risk weighted exposure values when all the following conditions are met: - 1) The general clearing member's Offsetting Transactions with the QCCP are identified by the QCCP as Client Capital Market Institution's transactions; - Collateral is held by QCCP and general clearing member under legally binding arrangements that prevent any losses to the Client Capital Market Institution due to the default or insolvency of the general clearing member and/or its clients; - 3) The Client Capital Market Institution must have conducted a sufficient legal review (and undertake such further review as necessary to ensure continuing enforceability) and have a well-founded basis to conclude that the arrangements, referred to in points 1 and 2 from paragraph (b) of this Article, are legal, valid, binding and enforceable under the relevant laws of the relevant jurisdictions; and

-- 4) The relevant laws, regulation, rules, contractual, or administrative arrangements provide that the offsetting transactions with the defaulted or insolvent general clearing member are highly likely to continue to be indirectly transacted through the QCCP, or by the QCCP, if the general clearing member defaults or becomes insolvent.
-In such circumstances, the Client Capital Market Institution's positions and collateral with the QCCP will be transferred at market value unless the Client Capital Market Institution requests to close out the positions at market value. - c) Where any of the conditions in points 1,2, and 3 in paragraph (b) of this Article are not satisfied, the Client Capital Market Institution must apply a risk weight of (4%) to its derivatives transactions. - d) In all other cases, the Client Capital Market Institution must apply the risk weights applicable for exposures to banks or capital market institutions set out in Section 3 of this Chapter to its derivatives transactions.
+- a) A Clearing Member Capital Market Institution must apply the following risk weights to the derivatives transactions cleared through a QCCP to calculate the risk-weighted exposure values: - 1) A risk weight of 2% to its own trades exposures as principal, and clients' trade exposures where the Clearing Member Capital Market Institution is required to reimburse the client for any losses suffered due to changes in the value of that transaction in the event that the QCCP defaults. - 2) A risk weight of 0% to the clients' trade exposure where the Clearing Member Capital Market Institution is not required to reimburse the client for any losses suffered due to changes in the value of that transaction in the event that the QCCP defaults. - b) A Client Capital Market Institution must apply a risk weight of 2% to its derivatives transactions cleared through a QCCP to calculate the risk-weighted exposure values when all the following conditions are met: - 1) The general clearing member's Offsetting Transactions with the QCCP are identified by the QCCP as Client Capital Market Institution's transactions; - 2) Collateral is held by QCCP and general clearing member under legally binding arrangements that prevent any losses to the Client Capital Market Institution due to the default or insolvency of the general clearing member or its clients or both of them; - 3) The Client Capital Market Institution must have conducted a sufficient legal review (and undertake such further review as necessary to ensure continuing enforceability) and have a well-founded basis to conclude that the arrangements referred to in Sub-paragraphs (1) and (2) of Paragraph (b) of this Article, are legal, valid, binding and enforceable under the relevant laws of the relevant jurisdictions; and - 4) The relevant laws, regulations, rules, contractual, or administrative arrangements provide that the offsetting transactions with the defaulted or insolvent general clearing member are highly likely to continue to be indirectly transacted through the QCCP or the QCCP if the general clearing member defaults or becomes insolvent.
+In such circumstances, the Client Capital Market Institution's positions and collateral with the QCCP will be transferred at market value unless the Client Capital Market Institution requests to close out the positions at market value. - c) Where any of the conditions in Sub-paragraphs (1), (2) and (3) of Paragraph (b) of this Article are not satisfied, the Client Capital Market Institution must apply a risk weight of 4% to its derivatives transactions. - d) In all other cases, the Client Capital Market Institution must apply the risk weights applicable for exposures to banks or capital market institutions set out in Section (3) of this Chapter to its derivatives transactions.